-Caution - Failure to extend and lock the stabilizer bar before you slide a system out of the rack can cause the system cabinet to tip over.
+Caution - Failure to extend and lock the stabilizer bar before you slide a system out of the rack will cause the system cabinet to tip over.

 - 3. Slide the system out of the system cabinet until the locking latches click.
 See Section 3.1, "Sliding the System Out of the System Cabinet" on page 3-1. - 4.
 Attach a wrist strap to your wrist.
-Connect the ESD wrist strap or foot strap to the system.

-5. Align the power distribution board with the card guides.
-Gently slide it down to engage with the baseplane (FIGURE 7-7).
+Connect the ESD wrist strap to the system.
+See Section 2.8, "Antistatic Precautions" on page 2-6. - 5.
+Align the power distribution board with the card guides.
+Gently slide it down to engage with the baseplane (FIGURE 8-7).